AryanAgarwal10/MovellaAssignment/Readme.md

     ``
 ### SQL Queries

-Screenshots of solutions of these are in the `SQL Solutions` folder
+*Screenshots of solutions of these are in the `SQL Solutions` folder *The code of which is in `Solution3.sql` file